Local Fiber Farm Market at the Sheep Shed – Pittstown NJ

 It’s gotten increasingly difficult to find livestock veterinary services throughout NJ, so it was great to hear that Rowan University has announced the planned opening of the first school of Veterinary Medicine in NJ!
 It will be located in Sewell, NJ and plans an inaugural class of 60 students in Fall 2025 (pending approval by the American Veterinary Medical Association Council on Education).
 Today there are only 33 USA accredited vet schools of which 5 are on the East Coast.
 With the addition of the new school, Rowan will become one of two universities in the nation to offer doctor of veterinary medicine, doctor of medicine and doctor of osteopathic medicine degrees.
 More details available in the January 2022 article listed below.

-NJ Fibershed Blanket Project – Blankets For Sale
+NJ Fibershed Blanket Project

-The background story below – to purchase go to my online store.
+The background story below – purchase here.

-Featuring a unique and modern design with three solid color sections representing the three regions of New Jersey: North, Central, and South Jersey.
-The gradual transition between color blocks is a playful nod to the fundamental New Jersey debate of where, exactly Central Jersey starts and ends.
+Our unique, modern design features three solid color sections representing the three regions of New Jersey: North, Central, and South Jersey.
+The gradual transition between colors is a playful nod to the fundamental New Jersey debate of where, Central Jersey starts and ends (the Governor finally resolved this Aug.
+24 2023 with legislation S3206).
 The nine lines in the transition represent the nine farms who contributed wool to the project.
-Two versions were woven – the one with a white background is sold out but the one with a grey background is still available (this is my favorite of the two).
+Two versions were woven – one with a white background (sold out) and one with a grey background (my favorite). |

 The NJ Fibershed Blanket measures 78″ x 58″ (2m x 1.47 m) and weighs 2.5 lb (1.13 kg).
 The blanket price is $325.
 Purchase in my online shop.